Get Your Middle School Offer

 - Visit a Family Welcome Center—find locations and hours:

-You can apply in English, Spanish, Chinese, Bengali, Russian, Arabic, Urdu, Haitian Creole, Korean, or French in MySchools.
+During the application period, you can apply in English, Spanish, Chinese, Bengali, Russian, Arabic, Urdu, Haitian Creole, Korean, or French in MySchools.
 If you would like to apply using another language, call us or visit a Family Welcome Center and ask for an interpreter.

-Get Your Middle School Results
+Your Middle School Results

 Plan for High School